-To register a unit as an Installed Capacity Supplier with an Energy Duration Limitation and/or a CLR, ELR, or as an Ambient Condition-dependent unit, NYISO Customers must submit the following information to the NYISO Stakeholder Services Department by US mail or courier delivery or electronic email at Customer Registration@nyiso.com:
+To register a unit as an Installed Capacity Supplier with an Energy Duration Limitation and/or ELR, or as an Ambient Condition-dependent unit, NYISO Customers must submit the following information to the NYISO Stakeholder Services Department by US mail or courier delivery or electronic email at participation@nyiso.com:

-- 1. A letter requesting registration of specifically identified resources as Energy Duration Limited, and/or CLR, ELR, or as Ambient Condition-dependent. - 2.
+- 1. A letter requesting registration of specifically identified resources as Energy Duration Limited, and/or ELR, or as Ambient Condition-dependent. - 2.
 Installed Capacity Suppliers with an Energy Duration Limitation shall provide: